dirkseidensticker/aDRAC/README.md

 ## Roadmap and ToDo's

-* Deploy and refine the Shiny-App (Code inside /webapp) which delivers a first easy-to-use interface
+* Refine the [Shiny-Web-App](https://dirkseidensticker.shinyapps.io/webapp/) (Code inside /webapp) which delivers a first easy-to-use interface
 * Deploy R-Code which covers the same steps as the Python-Code
-* Including the CARD-dataset into the [radiocarbon3/neolithicR-pakage](https://github.com/nevrome/neolithicR) of [Clemens Schmid](https://github.com/nevrome)
+* Including the CARD-dataset into the
 ## License

 The dataset (inside /data) is licensed under the [Creative Commons Attribution 3.0 license](http://creativecommons.org/licenses/by/3.0/us/deed.en_US) while all source code is licensed under the [MIT license](http://opensource.org/licenses/mit-license.php).